JulianBX/homebridge-enet/README.md

 # Initially by ChristophFausak

+This package has been forked after Julian's has disappeared from NPM Registry

 # Changes:
  v0.6.4 : Now the eNet-Commands can update the homekit states and brightness.
           So, when using a hardware dimmer or switch the lightbulbs current state will be reflected.